What is Health Information Exchange (HIE) and how can blockchain transform it?

 Blockchain Solution: Data sharing enables real-time updates throughout the network.
 Therefore, records remain compatible without affecting interoperability.

 Pain Point 5: Healthcare information exchange incorporates very few integrated records sources, thereby providing limited access to population health data.

 Blockchain Solution: Distributed ledger allows secure access to patient longitudinal health information.

-Pain Point 6: : Inconsistency in protocols prevents the right health organization from accessing the correct patient data at the right time.
+Pain Point 6: Inconsistency in protocols prevents the proper health organization from accessing the correct patient data at the right time.

 For the organizations looking to develop blockchain solutions in healthcare information exchange, this four-step process will simplify the complex questions revolving in your mind.
 The following four processes will give a correct understanding of the blockchain framework.

 Developing an HIE app on blockchain includes the following stages: